buttergrillcorn/growing-wiki/.site/content/kvm-kernel-based-virtual-machine.md

 KVM ( Kernel-based Virtual Machine ) is a [hypervisor](https://en.wikipedia.org/wiki/Hypervisor) built into the Linux kernel ( [source](https://wiki.archlinux.org/title/KVM) ).

-It is basically a module in the Linux kernel that turns it into a "Type-1" hypervisor, so that the VM runs **directly** on the hardware for better performance than if it were on the software layer.
+It is basically a module in the Linux kernel that turns it into a "Type-1" [hypervisor](https://en.wikipedia.org/wiki/Hypervisor) , so that the VM runs **directly** on the hardware for better performance than if it were on the software layer.